Click HERE for Student Bus Schedules by District

 Parking on School Grounds: Due to limited space, parking is reserved for those seniors in a school approved School-to-Career program.
 If space allows, parking will be offered to other seniors in good standing relevant to grades, attendance, and discipline.
 Students who are late 10 or more times will have their parking permit revoked.
-The parking permit fee for the 2018-2019, the school year will be $50.00.
+The parking permit fee for the 2019-2020 school year will be $50.00.
 Students who drive to school are encouraged to apply for parking permits.
 Students who choose to park off the premises and violate ordinance or disturb the peace will be subject to disciplinary action with the Bristol Township Police Department.
 BCTHS accepts no responsibility for vehicles parked off-site.

 Code of Conduct: Parents are urged to stress the importance of proper behavior while waiting for or riding a school bus.
 Reports on damage to property at a bus stop or misbehavior on a bus can lead to the suspension of bus riding privileges and possibly a suspension from school.
 The rules listed below are posted on every bus and must be observed for your child to have a safe trip to and from school.